core-laboratories/payto/docs/scheme.md

 ### Expiration (Deadline)

 The expiration field specifies the expiration date and time for the transaction.
 The expiration date and time is expressed in the local timezone and converted to a UNIX timestamp in seconds.
-The expiration time is optional field.
-Value cannot be lower than the current time.
+Another way it can be defined is as minutes (1-60) from the current time.
+The expiration time is an optional field.
+Value as timestamp cannot be lower than the current time, otherwise the payment will be expired.
 The defined breakpoint is excluded.
+If the timestamp is in the last 30 minutes, the countdown will be shown.
+If the minutes value is defined, the countdown will be shown.

 Supported payment types: